info@hwscenter.com

 1. Manage Stress

-Stress is one of the most significant migraine triggers.
+Stress is one of the most significant migraine treatment triggers.
 Techniques that may help include:

 • Yoga